 There are so many pretty things to show you from our watermelon carving competition, so I’ve included a whole bunch of photos in the gallery below.
 I hope that these photos inspire you and give you ideas, too.

-You can view larger images of all of the photos in the gallery below by clicking on any one of the thumbnail images.
+You can view larger images of all of the photos in the gallery below by clicking on any one of the thumbnail images below.
 You’ll be able to see much more detail that way.
-(The slide show does not work so well, Click on the photos or click on the PicLens link.)

 I hope the photos of our watermelon carving competition give you lots of great ideas and inspiration.